The Mole (American TV series) season 1: Episode 7

 The three tasks are as follows: one player has to stand blindfolded against a wall as a knife thrower throws a hatchet at them.
 One player, blindfolded, has to run across hot coals.
 The third player has to walk a plank blindfolded off a bridge and over a ravine.

 Steven was able to convince all three players to complete their task, however, none were as risky as suspected.
 The knife thrower did not throw the hatchet at Kathryn, he walked up and simply banged it into the wall.
 In addition, the coals Jim ran over ended up not being lit.
 Charlie's task was the only one with some danger, however, he was strapped to harnesses, and could not have fallen.

-Charlie become the first person in the American series of The Mole history to be the last name entered into the computer and be executed.

 Episode 8

 Three Questions: The three remaining players are asked personal and revealing questions about each other.
 One by one, each player is hidden in a village.
 The two other players are asked the same questions, and must try to match the answers given by the hidden player.
 After each response, the two players go either left or right in a fork in the road.
 If they answer all three questions correctly, they will successfully guide themselves through the village and find the hidden player.
 If they make just one wrong answer, they will go down the wrong fork in the road and will not find the hidden player.
 Each round is worth $10,000, for a maximum of $30,000.
 Two of three tests were passed.

 Three Rooms: The final test sees the players check into a hotel in Ronda, Spain.
 All three players are locked in separate rooms, each with a different environment, different clues and different objects and resources.
 All three must use what they have in their rooms to figure out how to contact the others, and escape to the lobby within 90 minutes.
 If all three meet Anderson within the allotted time, $75,000 is added to the pot.
 According to clues during the game, this test occurred on the final full day of filming, October 19, 2000.
 The players failed at this test.

 Final quiz: Steven, Jim, and Kathryn took the final quiz.
 The finalist who scores the highest on the 25-question final quiz will win the game and the grand prize of $510,000 out of a possible $1,050,000.